 What to do if you experience any of the above?

-If you are experiencing one or more period problems and unsure where to start then homeopathy, homeobotanicals and supplements help maintain the balance of hormones alongside a good diet and adequate exercise. (see related post: Homeobotanical and HomeoHerbal Remedies)
+If you are experiencing one or more period problems and unsure where to start then homeopathy, homeobotanicals (HbTs) and supplements help maintain the balance of hormones alongside a good diet and adequate exercise.
+Remedies and HbTs clear toxic residues and re-establish a regular cycle.
+Probiotics support the gut microbiome.
+Magnesium supplements calm hormones and promote relaxation and sleep.

+As a professional homeopath maybe I can help.
 I see some women who feel terrible for 2 weeks every month.

-I help women who have come off the pill or who are considering it, those with period pain, mood swings and acne before the period and women who want support to balance periods before trying for a baby and for women with heavy periods at perimenopause.
+I help women who have come off the pill or who are considering it, those with period pain, PMS, PMDD, mood swings and acne before the period and women who want support to balance periods before trying for a baby and for women with heavy periods at perimenopause.

 In my practice I see periods return to a 4-week cycle with a 5 day bleed.
 I expect to see improvements within the first few cycles, with periods taking 4-6 months to regulate.
 This may take longer if you have used hormonal contraception.